-The Jackpot Solar and Franklin Solar projects, both described in the Power Purchase Agreements subsection of Chapter 3, if constructed, plan to interconnect to this path at a common substation north of the Idaho-Nevada border.
+The Jackpot Solar Project, described in the Power Purchase Agreements subsection of Chapter 3, will interconnect to this path at a substation north of the Idaho-Nevada border.

 Idaho-Wyoming Path

 The Idaho-Wyoming path, referred to as Bridger West, is comprised of three 345-kV transmission lines between the Jim Bridger generation plant and southeastern Idaho.
 Idaho Power owns 800 MW of the 2,400-MW east-to-west capacity.
 PacifiCorp owns the remaining capacity.
 The Bridger West path effectively feeds into the Borah West path when power is moving east to west from Jim Bridger; consequently, the import capability of the Bridger West path can be limited by Borah West path capacity constraints.